teamsuperpanda/pandabricks/README.md

 - Dark & light themes
 - Localization support for multiple languages
 - Local settings persistence
-- Zero cloud overhead: No accounts, no sync setup
+- Zero cloud overhead: No accounts, no sync setup, no third party services

 If you enjoy puzzle games that are relaxing yet challenging, with adorable panda aesthetics, Pandabricks is for you.